-The world as we know it is changing.
-The impact that COVID-19 is having on our planet is huge.
-It affects the world of geography in more ways than we may even realise.
-For this reason, we have looked at how our current Geography units can be adapted to accommodate this.
+The world as we know it has changed.
+The impact that COVID-19 has had on our planet is huge.
+It has affected the world of geography in more ways than we may even realise.
+For this reason, we have looked at ways in which our current Geography units can be adapted to accommodate this.
 There are lots of big questions which must now be factored into geography planning, such as:

 - How has a decrease in air traffic affected climate change?